Here is some basic information about Knepp Wildland Campsite and how to plan your stay.

-We recommend booking your safari at the same time as booking your accommodation but you’re welcome to contact Penny, our ecologist, on 07739 083 650, after your arrival to see if there’s still space available.
+We recommend booking your safari at the same time as booking your accommodation but you’re welcome to contact Rachel or Ryan on 01403 713230 , or find them at the Go-Down after your arrival, to see if there’s still space available.

 Do ask us about Bespoke Safaris – if you have a special occasion in mind, or just a particular interest, we’d be happy to try and organise a personalised safari for you.

 There are 16 miles of public and permissive footpaths within the Knepp Rewilding project, which covers an area of 3,500 acres, and five tree viewing-platforms, close to public footpaths, offering wonderful panoramas of the surrounding countryside.
 There is also a bird-hide overlooking Knepp Lake.